handsontable/hyperformula/docs/guide/custom-functions.md

 ## Add a custom function

-As an example, let's create a function that accepts a username as a string argument and returns a personalized greeting.
+As an example, let's create a function that accepts a person's first name as a string argument and returns a personalized greeting.

 <iframe
   src="https://codesandbox.io/embed/github/handsontable/hyperformula-demos/tree/2.2.x/custom-functions?autoresize=1&fontsize=11&hidenavigation=1&theme=light&view=preview"